Category: military

 Finnish Defence Industry Trade Mission to Visit Australia and New Zealand

-Esa Pulkkinen, Permanent Secretary of Finland's Ministry of Defence, will lead a trade mission to Australia and New Zealand between October 30 and November 7, 2025.
-The mission aims to connect Finnish companies specializing in defence and dual-use technology with…
+Esa Pulkkinen, Finland's Ministry of Defence, will lead a trade mission to Australia and New Zealand, attending Indo Pacific 2025 with Finnish defence and dual-use technology companies.

 Politics and GovernmentBusinessWorldMilitaryTradeAustralasiaGovernment Esa PulkkinenFinlandAustraliaDefence IndustryTrade MissionIndo Pacific 2025Finland Government